 In the News

-March 21, 2017: Harvard Business Review publishes "Is R&D Getting Harder, or Are Companies Just Getting Worse At It?" by Dr. Anne Marie Knott, examining why returns to companies’ R&D spending have declined 65% over the past three decades.
+March 21, 2017: Harvard Business Review "Is R&D Getting Harder, or Are Companies Just Getting Worse At It?" by Dr. Anne Marie Knott, examines why returns to companies’ R&D spending have declined 65% over the past three decades.

-May 5, 2017: Dr. Anne Marie Knott will present "Rehauling the Broken Innovation Engine" at the UCLA Anderson Alumni Conference.
+May 5, 2017: Dr. Anne Marie Knott presents "Rehauling the Broken Innovation Engine" at the UCLA Anderson Alumni Conference.

-May 8, 2017: Dr. Anne Marie Knott will be a featured speaker at the annual meeting of the Industrial Research Institute, the preeminent R&D innovation membership organization.
+May 8, 2017: Dr. Anne Marie Knott was again a featured speaker at the annual meeting of the Industrial Research Institute, the preeminent R&D innovation membership organization

 amkANALYTICS provides tools to drive value from R&D using RQ™ (short for Research Quotient).
 RQ is derived from the production function from classic economics which defines the relationship between firm inputs and their output.
 The version seen in textbooks typically considers the two main tangible inputs: capital and labor, and is written as follows: